Speak & Spell (toy): In commercial music

 The Speak & Spell has been employed in recent years in commercial music as an instrument either in its original form or as a modified "bent" circuit instrument (see below).
 Artists like Kraftwerk have used the musical samples from the Speak & Spell's opening sequence in their songs, whereas most employed the non-musical vocal portions of the Speak & Spell to create vocal parts in their songs.
-Speak & Spell speech synthesis has featured in genres such as alternative rock (e.g. Beck, Limp Bizkit), electronic music (e.g. Jean Michel Jarre, Röyksopp, and Robyn), synthpop (e.g. Orchestral Manoeuvres in the Dark, Plastics, Erasure, and Freezepop), trance music (e.g. Sōta Fujimori), electropop (e.g. TLC), Christian rock (e.g. Resurrection Band, Family Force 5), pop (e.g. Cheetah Girls), and hip hop (e.g. Naya Rivera).
+Speak & Spell speech synthesis has featured in genres such as alternative rock (e.g. Beck, Limp Bizkit), electronic music (e.g. Jean Michel Jarre, Röyksopp, and Robyn), synthpop (e.g. Orchestral Manoeuvres in the Dark, Plastics, Erasure, and Freezepop), trance music (e.g. Sōta Fujimori), electropop (e.g. TLC), Christian rock (e.g. Resurrection Band, Family Force 5), pop (e.g. Cheetah Girls), and hip-hop (e.g. Naya Rivera).

 The English synthpop band Depeche Mode's 1981 debut album, Speak & Spell, is named after it.

 Circuit bending

 Some musicians have also used modified "circuit bent" (where electronic circuits are customised to create new effects) Speak & Spell units in their compositions.
-By opening the Speak & Spell's case, cross-wiring terminals, and installing electronic components such as switches and potentiometers, amateur hobbyists purposely disrupt the normal functioning of the Speak & Spell's membrane keyboard matrix circuit in order to create new sounds.
+By opening the Speak & Spell's case, cross-wiring terminals, and installing electronic components such as switches and potentiometers, amateur hobbyists purposely disrupt the normal functioning of the Speak & Spell's membrane keyboard matrix circuit to create new sounds.
 These modifications act to overwhelm the unit's keyboard switch matrix to produce an effect known in the field of electronics as key jamming or ghosting.
 This effect can be triggered in the Speak & Spell without making modifications if more than 3 keys in the same row are depressed simultaneously; however, within the circuit bending culture, emphasis is given to the fact that these units are being used as instruments and thus externally manipulable components are often accentuated.
 Great attention may be given to enhancing the visual aesthetics of the units by adding decorations and repainting "bent" Speak & Spells, and these units have been traded and sold online and within the circuit bender community.

 Examples of artists who have used circuit-bent Speak & Spells in their compositions include Beck, CocoRosie, Eisbrecher, Experimental Audio Research, Fantômas, Scrabbel, Venetian Snares, and Claude Woodward The Sonic Manipulator.